Why does the sky turn pink at sunset?

 What causes variation in sunset and sunrise coloring and intensity?

-Here are some factors that alter the appearance of sunsets and sunrises:
+Here are some factors that alter the appearance of pink sunsets and sunrises:

 • Pollution: It's often said that aerosols as a result of pollution enhance the intensity of sunsets, but this is wrong.
 Pollution aerosols relatively large and varied in size.
 This means the scattering they produce is not that wavelength-dependent.
 Put plainly, low-level pollution and dust tends to dull the vibrancy of sunsets (i.e. a polluted sky might produce a pink sunset when it would have otherwise produced a bright orange or red sunset with clean air).

 • Time of year: During winter, the Sun sets on more of an angle which increases the amount of the time it takes to set.
 This allows for a longer sunset.
-Additionally, light is more reflective on ice crystals vs. water vapor which scatters the light more, leading to a more vibrant sunset.
+Additionally, light is more reflective on ice crystals compared to water vapor, which scatters the light more, leading to a more vibrant sunset.
+This can cause pink skies at night or during cold mornings.

-• Clouds: Clouds, particularly those high enough in the sky to not block the light, reflect the light of a sunset leading to a more spectacular show.
+• Clouds: Clouds, particularly those high enough in the sky to not block the light, reflect the light of a sunset, leading to a more spectacular show.
+Pink clouds at sunset are often seen when the sun is low and its rays pass through a thicker layer of the atmosphere, amplifying the colors.

 Curious about how the world works?